vinayaksinghmokhashi/M1_PathFinding_Utility/1_Requirements/README.md

 In system work allocation systems using resources.

+●	What is the main advantage?

+Effective use of resources, reduced run time and ease of functionality.

 ● Why is is used?

 To find the best way to allocate the load among computers using resources available.